Fandi brothers could be affected by changes to Thai League 1’s foreign player rules

 His older brothers Irfan and Ikhsan also play in Thailand’s top flight, turning out for Port FC and Pathum respectively.

-Other Singaporeans plying their trade in the Thai League 1 are brothers Harhys (Uthai Thani) and Ryhan Stewart (Kanchanaburi Power), as well as Jordan Emaviwe (Chiangrai United).
+Other Singaporeans plying their trade in the Thai League 1 include brothers Harhys (Uthai Thani) and Ryhan Stewart (Kanchanaburi Power), as well as Jordan Emaviwe (Chiangrai United).

-When asked about their club future, both Irfan and Ikhsan declined to go into detail, stressing that their focus is now on the national team.
+When asked about their club futures, both Irfan and Ikhsan declined to elaborate, stressing that their focus is now on the national team.

-The centre-back, who has played in Thailand since 2019, said: “It was a really tough season for myself but it was good to end it on a high and to come into the (national) team with a great motivation.”
+The centre-back, who has played in Thailand since 2019, said: “It was a really tough season for myself, but it was good to end it on a high and to come into the (national) team with great motivation.”

 As Singapore prepare to take on Australia, Iraq and Tajikistan at the Asian Cup, securing regular minutes remains Irfan’s main priority.

-That is also the focus for Ikhsan, who enjoyed a prolific start to 2026 after Pathum recalled him from a loan spell with fellow league side Ratchaburi FC.
+That is also the focus for Ikhsan, who enjoyed a prolific start to 2026 after Pathum recalled him from a loan spell at fellow Thai side Ratchaburi FC.

 The striker scored 10 goals and registered one assist in 12 league and cup matches before being sidelined by a right toe injury.

-But the past season has given Ikhsan, who contributed two goals and an assist in the second round of Asian Cup qualification, confidence and motivation to keep improving.
+But the past season has given Ikhsan, who contributed two goals and an assist in the second round of Asian Cup qualifiers, confidence and motivation to keep improving.

 The 27-year-old said he is looking forward to getting playing time and staying sharp, adding: “That will help me when I come back with the national team so I can perform at my best for the Asian Cup.”

 Lee will speak to the players to help them with their thought process when it comes to decisions.
-He added: “But ultimately we cannot make the choice for them, but we can only support them.”
+He added: “But ultimately, we cannot make the choice for them, we can only support them.”

-The match against Singapore serves as a springboard for Mongolia’s return to international action, with their last fixture coming in a 4-0 loss to Chinese Taipei in December 2024.
+The match against Singapore serves as a springboard for Mongolia’s return to international action, with their last fixture a 4-0 loss to Chinese Taipei in December 2024.

 Dive into all the sporting action and trends in Singapore with ST’s weekly newsletter.